Reference

 4 Datasets

-group:create_dataset(name, dtype, space[, lcpl[, dcpl[, dapl]]])
+group:create_dataset(name, dtype, space[, lcpl[, dcpl[, dapl]]])-

-Creates and returns a dataset of the given datatype and dataspace that is linked into the file at the given location with the given name. group may be a group or file.
-A fourth, optional argument lcpl specifies the link creation properties.
-A fifth, optional argument dcpl specifies the dataset creation properties.
-A sixth, optional argument dapl specifies the dataset access properties.
+Creates and returns a dataset of the given datatype and dataspace that is linked into the file at the given location with the given name.

 Creates and returns dataset of the given datatype and dataspace in the file that contains the given location.
-The dataset must be linked into the file separately, otherwise it is deleted when the file is closed. group may be a group or file.
-A third, optional argument dcpl specifies the dataset creation properties.
-A fourth, optional argument dapl specifies the dataset access properties.
+The dataset must be linked into the file separately, otherwise it is deleted when the file is closed.

-Opens and returns the dataset at the given location with the given name. group may be a group or file.
-A second, optional argument dapl specifies the dataset access properties.
+Opens and returns the dataset at the given location with the given name.

 Returns the dataset creation properties with which the dataset was created.